Skip to main content Skip to footer

 If you decide to retire you need to tell your Fire Authority.

-Once yconfirm confirm your decision to retire we will send you a retirement pack.
+Once you confirm your decision to retire we will send you a retirement pack.
 The pack will include a form that you need to fill in and return so we can pay your pension benefits.

 When we receive your completed pension claim form your pension will be paid on the next available payroll.
 You will receive your pension monthly, paid directly to your nominated bank account.